p-b-/tech-test-netcore/SOLUTION.md

 Changing items rank (via the buttons) when completed items are hidden, is problematic (have to click past invisible items, so no visual feedback when moving an item past a hidden, completed item).
 Altering rank has now been disabled when items are hidden.
 There are some potential fixes for this, but not adding any more complexity as product may prefer a draggable interface and not the current implementation.

+## Further work 04/06/2024

+There was a bug when creating a item inside an empty list, trying to find the max rank from an empty sequence.
+This has been fixed by splitting the operation into two statements.

+Removed the rank changing buttons - should be able to change the rank no matter what the sort order.